“She appears composed, so she is, I suppose,

 It terrified me in a way I didn’t have words for.
 I could have sworn the room had been empty.

 It was a woman.
 She came around the side of the ottoman.
 She had hair as black as mine and it flowed down the side of her white evening gown and trailed onto the floor behind her bare feet.
 She was tall and full-figured and the room was filled with her presence.
 I stood pressed down and unable to move as she approached me.
-I knew it was a trick of the inconstant light from fireplace and the green glow of the lamp behind her, making her into a silhouette, but to me her eyes looked as if they might be black with no pupil.
+I knew it was a trick of the inconstant light from the fireplace and the green glow of the lamp behind her that made her into a silhouette, but it seemed a lot like her eyes, from pupil to sclera, were entirely midnight-black.

 “Oh you’re quite lovely,” she said, “if a little too thin.”
 Her voice was much deeper than I had expected and it had an unplaceable accent that lent it unsettling musicality.
 I didn’t say anything.
 I wasn’t sure what to say.
 Then the woman raised her right hand slightly toward me.
 “You may speak,” she said.